 View express boat schedules from Sandnessjøen to Træna

-The ferry and the express boat first go to the “main island” Husøy.
+Træna is a group of islands, and the “main island” is Husøy.
 A warm and exciting local community awaits you here, at the outermost edge of the ocean.
 You would almost not believe that this is one of Norway’s oldest fishing villages, where discoveries from the Stone Age show that they have been engaged in fishing here for over 8000 years!
 The village and its culture are very much alive and express themselves through artistic elements throughout Husøy.
 This includes both art and crafts on display in gardens, street art on walls, and sculptures in the landscape.

 The houses are close together, and both young and old newcomers from various nations give the local community an urban feel that few would expect to find so far out to sea.
 Here, you’ll find both a pub and a coffee bar, a museum, and a music festival, a playground, and a fitness center.